backdaniel/ancient_fertilizer/README.md

 - Supports sapling schematic generation.
 - Supports flora duplication.
 - Waterlily is now renewable.
-- Wild Cotton can now be picked and placed in survival, and is renewable.
+- Wild Cotton can now be placed in survival, and is renewable.

 ## Distinctions
 - Doesn't work on water vegetation.